Raising Real Men’s Gift Guide for Boys

 Boys love to create and build!

-Fischertechnik is great for older boys.
+Fischertechnik was a favorite with all our boys.
 Originally designed for engineering simulations, the technicians found their kids liked playing with them, too.
 Now they’re sold for building all kinds of models, some with motors, sensors, and controls, others for historical models or workable toys.
 The pieces don’t fall apart by themselves during active play like LEGO tends to, either.
 They have a Junior line with bigger pieces for the younger set.

 What if you just can’t afford new sets?
 We’ve suggested to our less-solvent sons that hunting through the closets and bins, finding the misplaced pieces, then repackaging them in a bin with the directions (we keep all directions in one file drawer) would be a great gift for their younger brothers.
 You could do the same thing with bins of outgrown toys from a friend’s house or “freecycle”.